About Marilyn Monroe

 During the last few weeks of her life, Marilyn showed some signs of trouble.
 Prior to her death, she was in the process of shooting for the film Something’s Got to Give with actors Dean Martin and George Cukor.
 Considered to be an ill-fated film from the very beginning, Marilyn often failed to show up on set because of sickness caused by mixing sleeping pills with alcohol.
 The film was never completed and Marilyn was eventually fired by the production company.

 On August 4, her manager recalled that she was facing problems with sleep and was acting annoyed and moody.
 During that time, she spent most of her with her friend and psychiatrist Dr. Ralph Greenson.
 He noticed her mood and behavioral issues and prescribed a barbiturate to help her relax.
 The same evening, Joe DiMaggio, Marilyn’s fiance visited her home to discuss their former relationship and possibly rekindle a new one.
 It is believed that she spent that day in a great mood and even spoke to her close friends on the phone.

 In the early hours of August 5, 1962, Marilyn’s housekeeper, Eunice Murray, found her in the bedroom, nude and unresponsive.
 At 4:25 AM, the Los Angeles police department received a telephone call from her physician that she had committed suicide.

-Upon arrival, the police detectives found her lying in her bed, along with a bottle of barbiturates.
-In most cases that involve the self-administered overdose of sleeping pills, the victim usually experiences cramps in the legs along with vomiting and often ends up in a distorted position.
-Marilyn on the other hand was found in a seemingly comfortable position on her stomach, leading to speculation that the pills were possibly administered by someone else.
+Upon arrival, the police detectives found her lying in her bed, along with an empty bottle of barbiturates.
+In many cases that involve the self-administered overdose of sleeping pills, the victim will experience cramping in the legs along with vomiting.
+As a result, their body ends up in a distorted position.
+However, the police found Marylin in a seemingly comfortable position on her stomach.
+Later this led to speculation that someone else administered the drugs.

 Marilyn Monroe’s Autopsy Report – How did she die?